 Rat Terriers were created in the U.S.A. and owe their existence to a group of dedicated breeders who made the breed what it is today.
 While a version of the breed was created in the U.K. at some stage, the breed was refined and perfected in the U.S. Even the name has been credited to President Roosevelt, who had a prized Rat Terrier named Skip.

-Rattle Dogs are universally intelligent, agile, and energetic, but their traits can swing one way or the other, depending on which parent breeds they most closely take after.
+Rattle dogs are universally intelligent, agile, and energetic, but their traits can swing one way or the other, depending on which parent breeds they most closely take after.
 For example, Rat Terriers can be highly stubborn at times, while Poodles rarely have this issue.
-This means that your Rat Dog may be a challenge or a breeze to train.
-Generally, however, Rat Dogs are more on the even-tempered side of things, enjoy pleasing their owners, and take well to training.
+This means that your Rattle may be a challenge or a breeze to train.
+Generally, however, they are more on the even-tempered side of things, enjoy pleasing their owners, and take well to training.

 They are highly alert dogs that make excellent guard dogs, but they can get carried away with barking.
 This can be mitigated by good training, though, but they will still be comparatively vocal animals.
 If you decide to bring one of these puppies home, make sure you have a high fence.
 Both Poodles and Rat Terries have a big jump, and Rat Terriers in particular love to explore and thus, often escape, in order to satisfy their urges.

 Are These Dogs Good for Families? 🏡